 Local projects for local kids

 Telstra Kids is a grassroots initiative.
-This means it focuses on supporting community-driven activities that meet the needs of kids in the local community, not a local roll-out of a regional or national program.
+This means it focuses on supporting community-driven activities that meet the needs of kids in the local community.

 Run by a local non-profit group